hyperledger-solang/solang/docs/running.rst

   is ignored for any other target.

 -o, \-\-output *directory*
-  This option takes one argument, which is the directory where output should be saved.
-The default is the current directory.
+  Sets the directory where the output should be saved.
+This defaults to the current directory if not specifed.

+\-\-output\-meta *directory*
+  Sets the directory where metadata should be saved.
+For Solana, the metadata is the Anchor IDL file, and for Substrate this is the .contract file.
+If not specified, the directory specified by ``--output`` is used, and if that is not set either, the current directory is used.

+\-\-contract *contract-name*[,*contract-name*]...
+  Only compile the code for the specified contracts.
+If any those contracts cannot be found, produce an error.

 -O *optimization level*
   This takes one argument, which can either be ``none``, ``less``, ``default``,